-The privatization counterfactual implies simulating the equilibrium we would observe in an oligopoly with four private firms, instead of the one we observe with three private firms and one public option.
-The approach we follow implies asking "what if the SOE is sold to a private investor, a new board takes over, and all enrollees were informed about the change".
-To do so, we must address how a privatization affects certain demand and supply side aspects of our model.
+The privatization counterfactual involves simulating the equilibrium we would observe in an oligopoly with four private firms, rather than the one we observe with three private firms and one public option.
+The approach we follow implies asking "what if the SOE is sold to a private investor, a new board takes over, and all enrollees are informed about the change".
+To do so, we must address how privatization affects certain demand and supply side aspects of our model.